The Most Beautiful Places in Iceland

 Natural Feature, Park

 Snæfellsjökull is a 700,000-year-old peak with a glacial summit, perched in extremis on the Icelandic west coast.
 Technically, it’s still an active volcano, with the last eruption estimated as being between 50 and 350 CE.
 Fortunately, since then, it’s become world-renowned not for any destructive disaster, but for shaping pop-culture.
 Snæfellsjökull was immortalised in Jules Verne’s sci-fi classic Journey to the Centre of the Earth, where it’s the starting point of the eponymous trip.

 Þórsmörk valley is a nature reserve and popular hiking route in the southern part of the Highlands.
 The valley is surrounded by three glaciers: Eyjafjallajökull, Mýrdalsjökull and Tindfjallajökull.
-The variety of landscapes existing in the same valley, and the mist that occasionally cloaks the whole area, gives you the impression that you are hiking in a world in itself – an extremely concentrated version of planet earth.
-You can see glacial rivers cutting through the expanse of black sand desert, as well as rich flora and fauna, with towering mountain ridges encircling above.
+The variety of landscapes and the scale of the mist sometimes here make the place feel supernatural, cut straight from a feature film.
+When the fog clears, you can see glacial rivers cutting through the black sand, as well as rich flora and fauna.
 Multiple hiking trails will take you crisscrossing through this astonishing landscape.

-Stakkholtsgjá Canyon, 100 meters deep and 2km long, is located near the entrance to Þórsmörk valley.
-This narrow riverbed, with sleek, moss-covered rocks pressing on either side, ends in a subtle, elegant waterfall.
-With hues of almost neon green to ash-yellow moss decorating the natural rock formations that jut and curve, you will find yourself feeling overwhelmed by such intense and raw colors.
+Stakkholtsgjá Canyon, 100m (328ft) deep and 2km (1.2mi) long, is found near the entrance to Þórsmörk valley.
+It’s a narrow riverbed – with sleek, moss-covered rocks pressing on either side – that ends in an elegant waterfall.
+With hues of neon green to ash-yellow moss decorating the rock formations, you may just be overwhelmed by all the intense colours here.